Not Everyone Understands Brain Injuries; Our Injury Team Does

 Brain injuries can bring profound or subtle behavioural changes, making you seem like a different person to yourself and others.
 Family and friends don’t always understand how your mood and temperament can be affected.

 Brain injuries are complex injuries and the litigation process can be challenging, especially when diagnosis is difficult and suffering isn’t apparent.
 We work closely with top medical professionals throughout Ontario to ensure the extent of your injury is understood and that you receive proper medical care, compensation and the lifetime costs of medical care.
-Our lawyers have helped so many people who have suffered serious injuries.
+Our personal injury lawyers have helped so many people who have suffered serious injuries.
 We have helped them rebuild a new life, helped their families and friends understand what they are going through and we have helped them get the rehabilitative support they will need for the rest of their lives.
 We can do this for you as well.

 Mild Traumatic Brain Injury (MTBI)